bhwebworks/wp101plugin-5.4.1/readme.txt

 == Changelog ==

 For a complete list of changes, please see [the plugin's GitHub repository](https://github.com/leftlane/wp101plugin/blob/master/CHANGELOG.md).

+= 5.4.0 =
+* Tested and verified for WordPress 6.7.1
+* Fix: Major performance issues when the plugin is activated. 👈
+* Fix: The custom videos not showing up in the list of videos.
+* Replaced the old API endpoints with the new ones.
+* Code cleanup and other minor bug fixes.

 = 5.3.2 =
 * Tested and verified for WordPress 6.7.0